HPCBio/Allele_Frequency/README.md

 # Installation instructions

 - Install all dependencies first.
 You may need to have root access to install some of these tools/languages on a cluster.
+- Install Nextflow
-- Do not forget to launch the 'hello world' nextflow pipeline (as per https://www.nextflow.io/) to make sure it works fine.
+- Test your Nextflow installation: Do not forget to launch the 'hello world' nextflow pipeline (as per https://www.nextflow.io/) to make sure it works fine.
 - Clone this repo to a local unix-based cumputing platform like a cluster.

 # Data preparation